waseemhnyc/Viam-Docs-Chatbot/README.md

-# Viam Docs Chatbot
+# Viam Docs Chatbot 🤖

 **Work In Progress!
 [Follow for updates](https://twitter.com/waseemhnyc)**

-This chatbot lets you ask the Viam docs questions to help you in your next Robotics project.
+**This chatbot lets you ask the [Viam docs](https://github.com/viamrobotics/docs) questions to help you in your next Robotics project!**

 We use Langchain to load data from the [Viam Robotics docs](https://github.com/viamrobotics/docs), embed the data and then find the relevant information based on the user's question.
-We pass that relevant information to OpenAI GPT4 with the question to generate a thoughtful answer.
+We pass that relevant information to OpenAI GPT4 with the question to generate a helpful answer.

-## Ways to improve and future updates
+## Ways to Improve and Future Updates

-1. Deploy a live app so anyone could access this chatbot
+1. 🌐 Deploy a live app so anyone could access this chatbot
-2. Embed and load documentation from the Python/Typescript/Go SDKs so chatbot could answer with more code examples
+2. 📑 Embed and load documentation from the Python/Typescript/Go SDKs so chatbot could answer with more code examples
-3. Integrate a Speech to Text and Text to Speech, so you could speak to the chatbot
+3. 🗣️ Integrate a Speech to Text and Text to Speech, so you could speak to the chatbot
-4. Create a code assistant agent that will help develop your robotics application with Viam
+4. 🤖 Create a code assistant agent that will help develop your robotics application with Viam

 Have an idea on how to improve?
 Please reach out!